jfargus/jeoparty/README.md

 Go to the same URL as you did on your computer with your mobile device and join the game.
 Plug your laptop into a TV or monitor for maximum enjoyment.

 # Copyright
 The Jeopardy! game show and all elements thereof, including but not limited to copyright and trademark thereto, are the property of Jeopardy Productions, Inc. and are protected under law.
-This website is not affiliated with, sponsored by, or operated by Jeopardy Productions, Inc.
+This repository is not affiliated with, sponsored by, or operated by Jeopardy Productions, Inc.

 # Credits
 Libraries used: